Boggo Road Bridge

 - The main deck level is approximately 20m above the ground.
 The western and eastern approach ramps are 4.65m and the main span is 6.25m wide.

-- Construction of the bridge is due to start with early works, inside the Kent Street worksite from March 2022.
-Construction of the bridge is expected to be complete in late 2023, weather and construction conditions permitting.
+- Construction of the bridge started with early works, inside the Kent Street worksite from May 2022.
 Some rail and local road access changes will be necessary during construction, with advance notice of works provided.
 Stakeholders will be kept up to date throughout construction and can contact the team for more information.

 - Some rail and local road access changes will be necessary during construction, with advance notice of works provided.
 Directly impacted residents and organisations will be engaged to minimise construction impacts where possible.